-- 1.1 Purpose: The Newport Bermuda Race Safety Requirements establish uniform minimum equipment and training standards for the Newport Bermuda Race.
+- 1.1 Purpose: The Newport Bermuda Race Safety Requirements establish uniform minimum equipment and training for the Newport Bermuda standards Race.
 These Requirements do not replace, but rather supplement, the requirements of the US Coast Guard, the Racing Rules of Sailing (RRS), the rules of Class Associations and all applicable rating rules. - 1.2 Responsibility of Person-In-Charge: The safety of a yacht and her crew is the sole and inescapable responsibility of the "person in charge," as per RRS 46, who must ensure that the yacht is seaworthy and manned by an experienced crew with sufficient ability and experience to face bad weather.
 S/he must be satisfied as to the soundness of hull, spars, rigging, sails, and all gear.
-S/he must ensure that all safety equipment meets the Newport Bermuda Race Safety Requirements; is at all times properly maintained and safely
+S/he must ensure that all safety equipment meets the Newport Bermuda Race Safety Requirements; is at all times properly maintained and safely stowed; and that the crew knows where it is kept and how it is to be used.

-- stowed; and that the crew knows where it is kept and how it is to be used. - 1.3 Inspections: A yacht may be inspected at any time by an inspector or measurer of the Organizing Authority (OA).
-The Organizing Authority for the 2014 Newport Bermuda Race is the Bermuda Race Organizing Committee (BROC).
-If a yacht does not comply with these Requirements, the yacht's entry may be rejected, or the yacht will be liable to disqualification, or such other penalty as may be prescribed by the race protest committee or International Jury. - 1.4 Equipment Maintenance and Performance: All equipment required shall function properly, be regularly checked, cleaned and serviced, and be of a type, size and capacity suitable for the intended use and size of the yacht and number of crew.
+- 1.3 Inspections: A yacht may be inspected at any time by an equipment inspector or measurer appointed for the event.
+If she does not comply with these regulations, her entry may be rejected or she will be subject to a protest filed by the Race Committee.
+A Violation of the Safety Equipment Requirements may result in a penalty other than disqualification. - 1.4 Equipment Maintenance and Performance: All equipment required shall function properly, be regularly checked, cleaned and serviced, and be of a type, size and capacity suitable for the intended use and size of the yacht and number of crew.
 The crew shall have practiced with the equipment.
-This equipment shall be readily accessible while underway and, when not in use, stowed such that deterioration is minimized. - 1.5 Heavy Items: A yacht's heavy items such as batteries, stoves, toolboxes, anchors and chain, and internal ballast shall be secured. - 1.6 Strength of Build: A yacht shall be strongly built, watertight and, particularly with regard to hulls, decks, and cabin trunks, capable of withstanding solid water and knockdowns.
+This equipment shall be readily accessible while underway and, when not in use, stowed such that deterioration is minimized. - 1.5 Heavy Items: A yacht's heavy items - such as batteries, stoves, toolboxes, anchors and chain, and internal ballast shall be secured. - 1.6 Strength of Build: A yacht shall be strongly built, watertight and, particularly with regard to hulls, decks, and cabin trunks, capable of withstanding solid water knockdowns.
 Yachts must be properly rigged and ballasted, be fully seaworthy and must meet all standards set forth herein.
 A yacht's shrouds and at least one forestay shall remain attached at all times. - 1.7 Watertight: A yacht's hull, including deck, coach roof, windows, hatches, and all other parts, shall form an integral watertight unit.
-Any openings in the hull shall be capable of being immediately secured to maintain this integrity. - 1.8 Hull Construction Standards: All yachts shall meet the scantling requirements outlined in Appendix 1.
+Any openings in the hull shall be capable of being immediately secured to maintain this integrity. - 1.8 Hull Construction Standards: A yacht shall meet the scantling requirements outlined in Appendix 1.